 Instead of attempting to create the ultimate fist-bump masterpiece, I focused on learning one new skill with each project.
 One day it was shortcut keys; on another, it was how to layer synths effectively.
 As I worked consistently, these new skills sank in, compounded, and became second nature.
 I reached Nirvana when I never again had to poke around to find the hotkey for ‘Capture As Recording.’

 If you want (or need) accountability, try joining a community that encourages creative output, like February Album Writing Month.
-Or announce on social media that you’ll be posting one new track a week for a year and ask your followers to hold you to the task.
+Or announce on social media that you’ll be posting one new track a week for a year and ask your friends and followers to hold you to the task.

 Standing On The Shoulders Of Giants

-I have to admit that I started running out of juicy ideas somewhere around day two.
+I have to admit that I started running out of juicy song ideas somewhere around day two.
 It wasn’t pretty.
 But I’d told my dog I’d do it and may have mentioned it to the wife, so I was being held accountable for my output.

 Heard a song you absolutely love?
 Try and recreate it.
 I decided to reverse engineer a track (Met Him Last Night) to see what was under the hood.
 I looked online for a remake template of the tune and found this website that offers cover song templates with full vocals.
 I really got to see how the sausage was made.